Los Angeles Lakers Should Sit Lonzo Ball For Rest Of Season [Opinion]

 Think about it.
 With Isaiah Thomas out for the remainder of the year and with a 50/50 chance that he will ever return to the Lakers again, Luke Walton may want to see what he has in Alex Caruso and Tyler Ennis.
 Let the young guys play and see who will be the better fit to backup Ball next season.

 With Ball gone, the offense will run through Brandon Ingram, Kyle Kuzma, and Julius Randle.
-This will either give the Lakers time to see what Randle can do and if they will want to re-sign him or let him walk this summer.
+This will either give the Lakers time to see what Randle can do and if they want to re-sign him or let him walk this summer.

 For the season, Ball has averaged 10.2 points, 6.9 rebounds, and 7.2 assists while shooting 36 percent from the floor.
 For a rookie, these are average numbers but for the No. 2 pick with such high praise, the season has been a failure.
 Ball has had his moments this year, but he’s also had forgettable ones as well.
 This is the time where the Lakers should pull the plug on his season before his injury takes a turn for the worse.